The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Constrained large deviation estimates

-The additional factor multiplying the Gaussian term comes from the event $G_A$, which restricts the walk to lie under a barrier (around $A>0$) up to time $t_1$ and ends at $u$.
-Viewing $\mathscr{S}_{t_1}$ as Gaussian, the probability of this happening is
+The additional factor to the left of this Gaussian term in Propositions \ref{baseLD}, \ref{indLD} and \ref{endLD} above arises from the event $G_A$, which restricts $\mathscr{S}_k$ to lie under a barrier (starting at $A>0$) up to time {$t_*$}.
+Were ${\mathscr{S}_{k}}$ Gaussian, the probability of this happening and $\mathscr{S}_{t_*}\approx u$ is